gmacario/gmacario.github.io/_posts/2015-11-15-installing-terminator-on-ubuntu-1404.md

 layout: post
 title:  "Installing Terminator on Ubuntu 14.04"
 date:   2015-11-15 10:30:00 CET
-categories: howto install ubuntu terminal
+tags:   howto install ubuntu terminal
 ---

 If you are one (like myself) who